1blusoftwave/forceInstrumentedSamples/README.md

 ## Caveat-Preemptor

 The sample code is just that.
 There is room for much improvement and robustness.
-The Unit Tests are enough to provide at least 75% code coverage.
+The Unit Tests are enough to provide at least >75% code coverage.
 If one decides to use the code, it is AS-IS.
-Finally, the code was prefixed with either cqrs_ or util_ to avoid name collision.
-The packaging does not use a namespace but was tested and can be packaged as a 2GP unlocked package.
+Finally, the samples are packaed into an UNLOCKED package.
+This allows you to edit apex classes and uninstall all the samples with a simple click!

 ## Samples